 The predictions for GDP growth, inflation and other macroeconomic variables for the next twelve quarters enter credit risk and credit growth models.
-The credit risk models are used to predict the main credit risk parameters, in particular the probability of default (PD) for the four main credit segments (non-financial corporations, loans to households for house purchase, consumer credit and other loans), whereas the credit growth models are used to estimate the growth in bank portfolios in relation to the macroeconomic situation and are used (after certain adjustments) to estimate the evolution of risk-weighted assets (RWA).
+The credit risk models are used to predict the main credit risk parameters, in particular the probability of default (PD) for the four main credit segments (non-financial corporations, loans for house purchase to households, consumer credit and other loans), whereas the credit growth models are used to estimate growth in bank portfolios in relation to the macroeconomic situation and are used (after certain adjustments) to estimate the evolution of risk-weighted assets (RWA).

 In the stress tests, the prediction for macroeconomic and financial variables for individual quarters is reflected directly in the prediction for the main balance-sheet and flow indicators of banks.
-The tests are dynamic, i.e. for each item of assets, liabilities, income and expenditure there is an initial (the last actually known) stock, to which the impact of the shock in one quarter is added/deducted, and this final stock is then used as the initial stock for the following quarter.
+The tests are dynamic, i.e. for each asset, liability, income and expenditure item there is an initial (the last actually known) stock, to which the impact of the shock in one quarter is added/deducted, and this final stock is then used as the initial stock for the following quarter.
 This logic is repeated in all twelve quarters for which the prediction is being prepared.
 The changes in flow and stock variables are modelled in a consistent manner1.

 Credit risk testing is the most important area of stress testing.
 This testing is based on the use of PD for each of the four main segments of the loan portfolio.
-The second credit risk parameter is the loss given default (LGD), which is determined by expert judgement, with different amounts being set for different scenarios and different credit segments in line with the projected economic development including the house prices, regulatory rules, commercial bank practices, the approaches applied by some rating agencies and existing estimates based on market data.
-The third parameter is the exposure at default (EAD), which is determined as the volume of the non-default part of the portfolio (i.e., excluding non-performing loans) and is influenced mainly by the forecast for credit growth.
+The second credit risk parameter is the loss given default (LGD), which is determined by expert judgement, with different amounts being set for different scenarios and different credit segments in line with the projected economic developments, including house prices, regulatory rules, commercial bank practices, the approaches applied by some rating agencies and existing estimates based on market data.
+The third parameter is the exposure at default (EAD), which is determined using the credit growth model.